'Mars Mania,' anxiety builds as Mars landing looms for NASA

-CAPE CANAVERAL, Fla. - NASA's InSight spacecraft is aimed for a bull's-eye touchdown on Mars, zooming in like an arrow with no turning back.
+CAPE CANAVERAL, Fla. - NASA's InSight spacecraft aimed for a bull's-eye touchdown on Mars Monday afternoon, zooming in like an arrow with no turning back.

-InSight's journey of six months and 300 million miles comes to a precarious grand finale Monday afternoon.
+InSight's journey of six months and 300 million miles came to a precarious grand finale Monday.

+“Immediately, we're going to deploy some solar array panels to start getting the power to operate from the surface of Mars, then, we'll do a very methodical deployment of sensors on the surface from the lander body itself and have fun drilling down into the surface of Mars,” NASA Launch Dir.
+Tim Dunn said.

-The robotic geologist - designed to explore Mars' insides, surface to core - must go from 12,300 mph (19,800 kph) to zero in six minutes flat as it pierces the Martian atmosphere, pops out a parachute, fires its descent engines and, hopefully, lands on three legs.
+The robotic geologist - designed to explore Mars' insides, surface to core - went from 12,300 mph (19,800 kph) to zero in six minutes flat as it pierced the Martian atmosphere, popped out of a parachute, fired its descent engines and landed on three legs.

 Read: Big test coming for tiny satellites trailing Mars lander

-It is NASA's first attempt to land on Mars in six years, and all those involved are understandably anxious.
+It was NASA's first attempt to land on Mars in six years, and all those involved were understandably anxious.

-NASA's top science mission official, Thomas Zurbuchen, confided Sunday that his stomach is already churning.
-The hardest thing is sitting on his hands and doing nothing, he said, except hoping and praying everything goes perfectly for InSight.
+NASA's top science mission official, Thomas Zurbuchen, confided Sunday that his stomach was churning.
+The hardest thing was sitting on his hands and doing nothing, he said, except hoping and praying everything goes perfectly for InSight.

 "Landing on Mars is one of the hardest single jobs that people have to do in planetary exploration," InSight's lead scientist, Bruce Banerdt said.
 "It's such a difficult thing, it's such a dangerous thing that there's always a fairly uncomfortably large chance that something could go wrong."